MMSB-MOBI/CHOKO/README.md

 source Evaluate_pose_combination.sh
 ```
 Requires about 5 minutes.

 This script will create one file with the results presented in Figure 2 of the article:
 ```
 NB_success_combination.txt
 ```

-It is possible to have access to the number of near-native docking hits for each protein complex, using the --verbose True option of the python script:
+To get the number of near-native docking hits for each protein complex,run the python script with the --verbose True option:
 ```
 python $SRC_DIR/Compute_NB_success.py --score residue_sum --list $SRC_DIR/listBM.txt  --zdock_results $ZDOCK_DIR/results/ --max_pose 2000 --all_scores Scores_Freq_top100/  --rmsd 2.5 --N_native 7 --verbose True
 ```